KaisBeard/textpad/README.md

-A textarea, that can be typed in with a controller.
+A textarea, that can be typed in with a controller or gamepad.